-These are the types of housing that currently exist for adults with diverse abilities, according to the CLBC (Community Living BC) website:
+These types of housing are available for the neurodiverse community according to the CLBC (Community Living BC) website:

 Supported Living/Outreach Cluster